By Anna Gay on | No Comments

 If you are new to Lightroom (or not so new, as this took me a while to figure out), you may be a bit confused about how to resize images in Lightroom.
-For the longest time, I searched high and low for the resize option, but came up empty-handed!
-I was actually using Photoshop to resize, but once I figure out how to resize in Lightroom, I realized it's a piece of cake!
+For the longest time, I searched high and low for the resize option but came up empty-handed!

 You will find the resize option in your Export dialogue.
 So, go to your top toolbar, select File, Export, and you will see this box:

 At this point, you will have several options for resizing, so let’s look at how they work:

 With all of the resizing options, you can choose your dimensions in either pixels, inches, or centimeters, and you can also select your resolution.
 In the example below, I am using pixels with a measurement of 2048 X 2500.
 This is the quick, easy, and custom way to set your pixels and resolution.